MeastroZI/JSON_DSL/README.md

 * For `array` and `object`it iterate from noramlly from the element
 * Value Iterator maintain the variable  `_$value_` and `_$key_`  which represent the current value and key of the iteration which can be accessed using the `getStorage` method which is the one of the method of the `Getters methods`
 * `targetValue` is the value on which iteration is perform
-* `defineStorage` is the one of the property of the Value Iterator which is used to define the *Varaibles* , in  example *keys* are the name of the varaibels and *value* have the property which is used by the DSL to update the variables.
+* `defineStorage` is the one of the property of the Value Iterator which is used to define the *Varaibles* , in  example *keys* are the name of the varaibels and *value* have the property which is used by the valueIterator to update the variables.
 * `Current` is the property of the each of the defined variable it's value is used to set the initial value of the variable.
-* `getReference` is the one of the methods of the `Getters method` which return the value/reference (if object) of the key , this is the main method which is responsible to solve the $ref of the `Json Schema` will be explain in later in detail
+* `getReference` is the one of the methods of the `Getters method` which return the value/reference (if object) of the key , this is the main method which is responsible to solve the json pointers of the `Json Schema` will be explain in later in detail
 * `updater` is the property which performed for every iteration to update the current value of the *variable* , it is the array of the object in each object 2 proeprties are there `condtion` and `getters` only one updater is performed (which is under the `getters` ) from the `updater` array on the satisfaction of its respective condtion.
 * Finally `condtions` and `opertions` are the properties of the `valueiterator` which is use to perform final operation on the target which is filter from the first conditon (line 65 of above code ) when the `condtions` is satisfied ( we can leave this condtion if we want  uncondtional operation  )